oxsecurity/megalinter/docs/index.md

         env:
           # All available variables are described in documentation
           # https://github.com/nvuillam/mega-linter#configuration
-          VALIDATE_ALL_CODEBASE: false # Validates only the diff between your branch and master.
-Set true to always validate all code
+          VALIDATE_ALL_CODEBASE: ${{ github.event_name == 'push' && github.ref == 'refs/heads/master' }} # Validates all source when push on master, else just the git diff with master.
+Override with true if you always want to lint all sources
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}

       # Upload Mega-Linter artifacts.
 They will be available on Github action page "Artifacts" section